-One of the most effective ways to grow your Twitch channel is to post your highlights across multiple platforms (more on that here if you need a refresher).
+One of the most effective ways to grow your Twitch channel is to post your highlights across multiple platforms (review how to grow your following if you need a refresher).
 Twitch clips provide an excellent medium to get highlights from your stream.
 Either you or your viewers can create clips, and clips that they create from your stream are easily accessible in your settings.
-For more info in Twitch clips, check out this article.
+Check out our guide on how to create a Twitch clip.

 I know.
 Revolutionary.